 Why do I have to take the online tax interview?

 Amazon requires all Associates to provide valid taxpayer identification information.
 The new tax interview automatically validates your information against IRS records.
-The tax interview must be completed and validated with the Internal Revenue Service (IRS) before you can receive payment of fees earned as an Affiliate Marketer through Amazon Associates.
+The tax interview must be completed and validated with the Internal Revenue Service (IRS) before you can receive payment of commissions earned as an Affiliate Marketer through Amazon Associates.

 To update your tax information: